redstone-finance/redstone-docs/docs/smart-contract-devs/tokens.md

 ## Usage of the token

 Tokens have proven to be a very useful tool for achieving coordination in distributed systems and aligning the incentives of various actors.
-RedStone facilitates a data sharing ecosystem by incentivizing participants to produce, publish, and validate data in a continuous and diligent way.
+RedStone facilitates a data-sharing ecosystem by incentivizing participants to produce, publish, and validate data in a continuous and diligent way.

 ### Data access fees